CheckRed/checkred-gcp-integration/README.md

 ## Project Setup

 Google Cloud Platform organizes resources into projects.
 Select your GCP project to integrate with CheckRed Platform.

-Create a new project to ensure that you have the permissions you need, or select an existing project in which you have the relevant permissions.
+IF you don't have project ready, [Create a new project](https://developers.google.com/workspace/guides/create-project) to ensure that you have the permissions you need, or select an existing project in which you have the relevant permissions.

 ## Enable IAM API for generating short-lived credentials & impersonating service accounts.
 ```bash